Skip to content

 ws://[product].senseaeronautics.com/process/<process_uuid>/telemetry

-So, the overall process to integrate telemetry data would be:
+So, the overall process to integrate telemetry data through websocket would be:

 ws-workflow